Côte-Vertu station: Overview

-related to the Côte-Vertu garage.

 The station underwent construction to build a new garage to increase frequency during rush hours and it was closed from May 29 to August 22, 2021 to install a track switch just south of the station to allow trains to turn back more quickly.

 Origin of name

 This station is named for the Boulevard de la Côte-Vertu.
 The area through which the street runs has been known as Notre-Dame-de-Vertu, Notre-Dame-de-la-Vertu, or Notre-Dame-des-Vertus (Our Lady of Virtue) since at least 1700.

 Connecting bus routes

 Buses loading passengers at the North Terminal.

 For connecting bus routes see Terminus Côte-Vertu.